From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .map(getName);

-The pipeline reads like a set of rules applied in order.
-There is no need to trace execution mentally.
-You read the flow and understand the outcome.
+The flow reads as a sequence of rules.
+There is no need to track state or simulate execution.
+You follow the transformations and understand the outcome.

 const total = purchases